moozeq/dd-redun/README.md

 ### Receptors

-6. Run script from below (simply merging all x_pocket.pdb files into one file database):
+6. Run script from below (simply merging all x_pocket.pdb files into one file database) or use pre-built database from [demo/prots.pdb](demo/prots.pdb):
     ```bash
+    # generate prots database
     for f in `ls coreset/`; do cat coreset/${f}/${f}_pocket.pdb >> prots.pdb; done

+    # or use pre-built database from demo
+    cp demo/prots.pdb .
     ```
 7. Database should be at `DD_Redun/prots.pdb`
 8. Build G-LoSA using clang or g++: